Bitagora/bitagora-web/nodes/install/validator.md

 You can find more information about installing and running Docker in the [Docker](https://www.docker.com/what-docker) webpage.

-The following installation and usage instructions have only been tested for Ubuntu 16.04, but should work for more recent distributions as well.
+The following installation and usage instructions have only been tested for Ubuntu 16.04, but should work for more recent distributions as well:

 - [Ubuntu](./ubuntu.md)